OpenAgricultureFoundation/FoamFarmActivity/README.md

 education, please get involved!

 After running the pilot for this activity, the OpenAg @ MIT team received many ideas and suggestions on how to improve this activity.
-All of these suggestions can be found as "GitHub Issues" filed under the FoamFarmGuide document.
+All of these suggestions can be found as "GitHub Issues" filed under the ActivityGuide document.